Sri-Kavya-Ketagani/SCANFormer/README.md

 # SCANFormer: Scale and Context-Aware Nested Feature Fusion Transformer for Medical Image Segmentation

 This repository contains the official implementation of **SCANFormer**, a hybrid CNN-Transformer model designed for accurate and efficient medical image segmentation.
 SCANFormer is a novel and generalized medical image segmentation framework with a comprehensive multi-scale feature extraction and fusion approach to enable more diverse feature learning.
-Extensive experiments on datasets of CT and MRI modalities demonstrate the superiority of SCANFormer, achieving 3%, 8.48%, and 11.6% higher Dice scores than TransUNet on the ACDC, Synapse, and LCTSC datasets, respectively even when trained from scratch without relying on pre-trained models.
+Extensive experiments on datasets of CT and MRI modalities demonstrate the superiority of SCANFormer, achieving 3%, 8.48%, 11.6% and 11.06% higher Dice scores than TransUNet on the ACDC, Synapse, LCTSC and Brats-Africa2024 datasets, respectively even when trained from scratch without relying on pre-trained models.

 ## Datasets